 Winchester Christmas Market is located right next to Winchester Cathedral.
 It's beautifully decorated, has a great atmosphere with lots of delicious places to eat, drink and over 100 wooden chalets selling all manner of beautiful goods.

-In 2018, Winchester Christmas Market was voted 2nd best UK Christmas market by booking.com and voted in the top 8 Christmas Markets in Europe by the New York Post.
+In 2019, Winchester Christmas Market was voted The BEST Christmas market in the UK by booking.com and voted in the top 15 Christmas Markets in Europe by the New York Post.

 There's also an ice rink (you need to buy tickets in advance!), a nativity scene and the rest of Winchester to explore, which is one of the best UK cities to visit in December.
 I was lucky enough to go to college in Winchester and it really is a beautiful city, with some fantastic shops, bars, restaurants and history!